 Instead of trying to mask or take away kids’ pain, we can help them feel more comfortable with discomfort by encouraging them to ACCEPT their difficult feelings.
 Here are four ways to do that.

 1. Recognize that their emotions are real—then coach them through them.
-The key is not to deny what they are feeling (e.g., by saying something like, “But you have so many new friends!” when they say that they are lonely).
+The key is not to deny what they are feeling (e.g., saying something like, “But you have so many new friends!” when they say they are lonely).
 Instead, encourage kids to lean into their feelings, even if they are painful.
 Ask them to narrate what they are going through, without exaggerating or sugar-coating it.
 “I’m feeling anxious right now,” they might say, or “I’m not sure why I feel stressed and nervous.”
 Encourage them to hang in there with unpleasant emotions.
 See if they can objectify their feelings.
 Ask, “Where in your body do you feel anxious/lonely/homesick/sad?
 Does the feeling have a color?
 A texture?
 A shape?”

 2. Don’t encourage kids to distract themselves from their difficult emotions before they’ve acknowledged them.
 Leaning on numbing behaviors (drinking, going home, spending hours on Facebook, eating junk food) tends to prolong both the transition and the difficult emotions.